Challenges and Rewards of Living in Spain as an American

 What are the biggest challenges Americans face when moving to Spain?

 Language barrier, slow bureaucracy, and tax complexity – particularly for Americans who remain taxable in the US regardless of where they live.
+Banking can also be more complicated for US citizens than for other nationalities, due to FATCA reporting requirements.

 Do Americans need a visa to live in Spain long-term?